Panforte mascarpone cream cups

 Panforte, between legend and tradition

-Panforte is the typical, ancient and also the best known dessert of the Siena tradition.
+Il panforte is the typical, ancient and also the best known dessert of tradition of Siena.
 Today we want to present it to you in a mouth-watering recipe.
 Tasty mascarpone cream revisited with the flavor of panforte, to be enjoyed at any time and with whoever you want.

-Before moving on to the recipe, however, we at Nannini want to tell you something about this dessert that represents our Siena and its culinary tradition.
+Before moving on to the recipe, we at Nannini However, we want to tell you something about this dessert which represents our Siena and its culinary tradition.

-Legend has it that panforte is the direct descendant of honeyed bread, composed of simple ingredients such as flour, water and honey.
-To these would then be added the fruit that would have made the cake mold making it sour.
-From here it was given the name of panforte, from the Latin fortis which means acid.
+Legend has it that the panforte both the direct descendant of honeyed bread, composed of simple ingredients such as flour, water and honey.
+To these would then be added the fruit that would have made the cake mold making it acidic.
+Hence it was given the name of panforte, from Latin fortis which means acid.

 In its first documented appearance, however, the panforte was called panpepato and was composed of wheat flour, honey, spices, dried figs, jam, pine nuts and flavored with pepper.
 It was a sweet prized for the presence of spices but above all because it contained pepper.

 The most traditional and well-known version of panforte, the white one, was born in 1887 when Queen Margherita and King Umberto of Savoy visited Siena.
-A court master changed the ingredients by adding lighter candies and an outer layer of icing sugar.
+A court master changed the ingredients by adding lighter candied fruit and a layer of powdered sugar on the outside.
 In honor of the sovereign this variation of the panforte took the name of "Margherita", a denomination still used today.

 Panforte is still today one of the symbolic sweets of Siena's culinary tradition.
 In the city of the Palio there cannot be a moment of celebration without having a panforte to share with friends and relatives.